Local moving companies in New Mexico

 Other considerations when moving to Columbia, SC

-- State regulator: You can verify your South Carolina moving license status right on the state regulator’s official website, here.
+- State regulator: You can check your South Carolina moving license directly on the state regulator’s official website, here.

-- Moving permits: You don’t need a moving permit to relocate to South Carolina, but it’s a good idea to review local parking rules before moving day.
+- Moving permits: You won’t need a moving permit to relocate to South Carolina, but you should check local parking regulations ahead of moving day.

-- Change of address: Be sure to submit your USPS change of address form at least one week before your move.
-This way, you can select your moving date and ensure your mail is forwarded to South Carolina right on time.
+- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
+You can set an official move date on the form so all of your mail will get properly forwarded to South Carolina.
 Get started here.

 - Mover’s insurance: When moving in South Carolina, explore movers’ insurance options.
 Many offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For enhanced protection, discuss Full Value Protection with the moving company or consider third-party insurance providers.
 Prioritize understanding coverage limits and potential extra costs.
 Read reviews to make an informed decision on the best insurance for your South Carolina move.